pandudw/ansible-git/README.md

 ## Overview
-This repository contains ansible configuration files for several raspberry pi.
+This repository contains ansible configuration to pull a repository github